juniorbotelho/movie-maker/README.md

 <p>

 ## #1 Project Timeline
-- [ ] Nothing to see here for now...
+- [ ] create robots as services to be called by cli and api #2